falkoschumann/flowdesign/README.md

   - `MethodsCheatSheet` shows how to translate functional units to methods.
   - `EventsCheatSheet` shows how to translate functional units to events.

+The class `Program` under `src/test/java` show a complete example programm with flow design.

 [1]: http://geekswithblogs.net/theArchitectsNapkin/archive/2011/03/19/flow-design-cheat-sheet-ndash-part-i-notation.aspx